indrajithbandara/palcu.github.com/now.md

 * reading Impro
 * watching the women handball final four
 * going to a Groovy meetup

-What interesting habits I am testing:

-* running
-* segmented sleeping
-* meditating using the Headspace app
-* logging the food using cronometer.com

 ## Week 17 from 2016